Skip to content

 About the author

-Marie Couture, Certified Naturopath
+Marie Couture, Qualified Naturopath

-Contact information for Marie Couture:
+Contact details for Marie Couture:

-Discover all profiles of our experts!
+Discover all the profiles from our experts!

 References

-let. Éditions Thierry Souccar, 2023, 363 pages.
+let.
+Editions Thierry Souccar, 2023, 363 pages.

-2. Schneider Anne, Plante médicinales indigènes, Les éditions de l'Homme, 2020, 265 pages
+2. Schneider Anne, Indigenous medicinal plants, Les éditions de l’Homme, 2020, 265 pages

-3. Vastel Anne, Chagnon Sylvie, Médecine Traditionnelle Chinoise Plantes Médecines Occidentales, Guy Trédaniel, 2020, 2022, 2023,512 pages
+3. Vastel Anne, Chagnon Sylvie, Traditional Chinese Medicine Plants Western Medicines, Guy Trédaniel, 2020, 2022, 2023, 512 pages

 Web: